 Checkpoint syncing is a very useful technique that some Beacon Chain clients support.
 It allows your Beacon client to instantly sync the entire Beacon chain without having to start from the beginning and catch up on every block.
 This means instead of taking days, your Beacon client can be ready in a matter of minutes.
 All it needs is access to an existing Beacon client that you trust.

 You can use any Beacon node that provides access to its HTTP API.
-Currently, many node operators are using invis.tools - a service operated by a prominent Rocket Pool community member that allows Rocket Pool node operators to checkpoint sync easily.
-Both the Prater Testnet and Mainnet are supported.
-If you trust the community member, you can use the following URLs for checkpoint syncing:
+Currently, many node operators are using the checkpoint-sync-endpoints - a service that allows Rocket Pool node operators to checkpoint sync easily.
+Both the Holesky Testnet and Mainnet are supported.
+A list of checkpoint sync urls can be found via the following link:

 rocketpool service config when it prompts you for a Checkpoint Sync Provider.

 After that, your Beacon node will automatically connect to the checkpoint sync node when it first starts up and instantly pull down the latest state of the chain!